jctindugan/Global360_Snipeit_Demo/README.md

 Create and validate new Macbook Pro asset

 # Test Steps:
-1. Login to the Snipe-It demo
+1. Login to the Snipe-It demo website
 2. Navigate to Create New Page
 3. Select 'Asset'
 4. Fill-out the new asset details